ravenawk/PythonChallenge-2018/README.md

 #At least one python script every month for a year

-01 month
+1. January
-   - Make shortcuts for ssh and telneting to servers and switches 02 month
+   a.
+Make shortcuts for ssh and telneting to servers and switches
+2. February
-   - Get internet IP info for localhost or some other IP 03 month
+   a.
+Get internet IP info for localhost or some other IP
+3. March
-   - Get vendor information on MAC address
+   a.
+Get vendor information on MAC address
-   - Pull a cisco config
+   b.
+Pull a cisco config
-04 month
+4. April